To Request Support

 Autism Consortium: Raising A Child with an ASD

 All too often, parents of children with ASD incur unexpected and immense out-of-pocket costs for treatments and services.
 Through the generosity of foundations and, sometimes, public funding, applicable grants might help parents offset these costs.
 The Autism Consortium has compiled a list of grant opportunities.
 Be sure to read each option carefully and understand that specific criteria pertain to each.

 Autism Escapes will serve as an Angel Network for families of children with autism.
 Its primary purpose is to arrange air travel on private jets for families in need of medical care for their children.

 A listing of numerous scholarship options for students with disabilities that range from national financial aid opportunities to local opportunities within the United States and Canada.
 Each scholarship profile indicates whether online programs at accredited colleges or universities are eligible for the award.

 Accepts applications from persons with an autism diagnosis (DSM-IV or later criteria) pursuing full-time, post-secondary, undergraduate education or vocational-technical training in any of the following:

 - Cooperative life skills programs

-- The Schwallie Family Scholarship for higher-functioning student
+- The Schwallie Family Scholarship for more mildly impacted students

 - The Lisa Higgins Hussman Scholarship to support students with more severe autism diagnoses